Resource ordering

 With the source file prepared, go back to your sshd/manifests/init.pp

-manifest and add a file
+manifest and add a file resource to manage the sshd_config file.

-You want to ensure that this file
+You want to ensure that this file resource is applied after the

-package, so include a require
+openssh-server package, so include a require metaparameter targeting

 that resource.